The Meeting School: Farm program

 The Meeting School farm was a cornerstone of the experiential learning at the school.
 Based on the principles of ecological stewardship and sustainable living, working and living on the farm offered an avenue to educate young people about land care and food production.

 Working with animals and the land, and growing and raising much of the actual food that is eaten, is an unrelentingly honest and authentic experience.
 Students learned very practical skills, work as team members, and enjoy the fruits (and vegetables) of their labor.

 Suspension of school program

-Having dwindled to 15 students, in 2011 the school announced that it would take a "sabbatical" for the 2011-2012 school year with the hope of restructuring in a more financially sustainable business model.
+During the recession of 2008, The Meeting School dwindled to 15 students.
+In 2011 the school announced that it would take a "sabbatical" for the 2011-2012 school year with the hope of restructuring in a more financially sustainable business model.

 TMS made a decision in early 2012 to terminate business for a variety of reasons.